bkircher/debezium-postgresql-example/README.md

 ## Delete a connector

 Remember that a connector is creating state on the broker.
 Restarting the Kafka Connect container or pod does not remove the connector.
-Remove a connector with
+Remove a connector by referring to it's name:

     $ curl -i -X DELETE localhost:8083/connectors/inventory-connector/
     HTTP/1.1 204 No Content
     Date: Mon, 29 Jan 2024 21:13:50 GMT
     Server: Jetty(9.4.52.v20230823)

-, i.e., by referring to it's name.

 ## Watch for changes in topic

+List topics created so far:

     $ docker exec broker /bin/sh -c '/bin/kafka-topics --list --bootstrap-server localhost:29092'
     __consumer_offsets
+    fulfillment.public.customer
     my_connect_configs
     my_connect_offsets
     my_connect_statuses

+Consume:

+    $ docker exec broker /bin/sh -c '/bin/kafka-console-consumer --bootstrap-server localhost:29092 --topic fulfillment.public.customer --partition 0 --offset earliest' | jq
+    …

+From here on it works.
+Remove a row and you see the changes in the topics.

+    inventory=# delete from customer where id =1;
+    DELETE 1

 ## Further reading